-Our Spiritual food is having a daily personal Quiet-time when we can read
+Our Spiritual food is having a daily Quiet-time to read God's Word,

 A Kid's Portion:

 What is a kid's portion of food?
 Can you imagine peeping into

 the dining room and gasping - the table is groaning under a huge